Richard M. Houseman

 Several species of beetles may invade homes.
 Because they rarely damage anything in the home, they generally are considered to be nuisance pests.
 These insects vary widely in size and habits.
 This publication describes some of the more common household-invading beetles found in Missouri.

-As the name suggests, longhorned beetles (family Cerambycidae) have long antennae, along with relatively long and slender bodies varying in length from 0.4 to 1.5 inches, depending on the species.
+As the name suggests, longhorned beetles (family Cerambycidae) have long antennae (Figure 1).
+Their relatively long, slender bodies vary in length from 0.4 to 1.5 inches, depending on the species.
 In their growing stages, longhorned beetles are grublike larvae that develop inside solid wood and are known as roundheaded wood borers.
-Eggs are laid by the adult female beetles on the bark of an appropriate tree or log.
+The adult female beetles lay eggs on the bark of an appropriate tree or log.

 The best control method for longhorned beetles is to pick them up and return them to the outdoors.
 Removing unused firewood from the home in early spring also prevents their presence.
-Spraying firewood before bringing it into the house is not advisable.
-No pesticide labels are approved for this practice, and the chemical probably would not penetrate deeply enough into the wood to reach the larvae.
+Do not spray firewood with a pesticide before bringing it into the house.
+No pesticides are approved for this practice, and the chemical probably would not penetrate deeply enough into the wood to reach the larvae anyway.

 Foreign grain beetle

-The foreign grain beetle, Ahasverus advena, is a tiny reddish-brown beetle about 2 millimeters long.
+The foreign grain beetle, Ahasverus advena, is a tiny reddish-brown beetle less than 0.08 inch long (Figure 2).
 It is strongly attracted to lights at night and is so small that it can readily pass through window screening.
-These beetles are prevalent outdoors during summer and fall and are most likely to enter homes during this time of year.
+These beetles are prevalent outdoors in summer and fall and are most likely to enter homes during those months.

 Because of their mobility and small size, no effective or practical means exists for controlling foreign grain beetles as they enter buildings.
 In new structures, they tend to disappear in late fall and early winter because of indoor heating and corresponding drying.
-This probably eliminates the mold they feed upon.
+These conditions probably eliminate the mold they feed upon.

-Ground beetles belong to the family Carabidae, one of the largest beetle families.
+Ground beetles belong to the family Carabidae, one of the largest beetle families (Figure 3).
 The adults vary in length from about 0.1 inch to more than 1 inch.
-They are usually dark colored, often shiny and somewhat flattened.
+They are usually dark colored, and often shiny and somewhat flattened.
 They tend to be most active at night, with some species highly attracted to lights.
-During the day they are found under objects on the ground.
-They are fast runners and it is common to see them moving quickly along the ground.
+During the day, they are found under objects on the ground.
+They are fast runners and are commonly seen moving quickly along the ground.